 In 1920, Ray was granted a Crown Lease on a 103 acre Soldier Settlement block at Jeetho.
 In 1921, he married another Jeetho resident, Nellie Whiteman.
 Ray and Nellie raised four daughters - Barbara, Yvonne (Dulcie), Thea and Ruth.

-On 25 March 1942, after Japan’s entry into World War 2, Ray rejoined the army (V388847) and was a member of the 23rd Battalion Volunteer Defence Corps until discharged on 9 August 1943, aged 52.
+On 25 March 1942, after Japan’s entry into World War 2, Ray rejoined the army (V388847) and was a part-time member of the 11th and 23rd Battalions, Volunteer Defence Corps until discharged on 9 August 1943, aged 52.
 In 1945, he sold the farm at Jeetho and moved to Bena, enabling him to go timber cutting with his brother Joe in the Poowong North bush country.
 The family later moved to Nyora, then finally in 1952 to Bena Road, Korumburra where him ended his working life at the Korumburra Butter Factory.
 Nellie died at Loch in 1960 and Ray at Korumburra in 1963 aged 72.

 Jim Wuchatsch of Epping